 When your enrolment is complete and you have paid the applicable fees you will be entitled to attend class, participate in training, sit for examinations, receive educational awards, use amenities and services or receive an active TAFEcard (which provides access to library resources).

-If you have outstanding fees, please contact your college or campus to discuss and organise alternate arrangements.
+If you have outstanding fees, please contact your college or campus to discuss enrolment options and organise alternate arrangements.

-All Smart and Skilled student fees are subject to change by State Training Services.
+All Smart and Skilled student fees are subject to change by Training Services NSW.

-All TAFE NSW fees and charges are subject to change.
+All TAFE NSW fees and charges are reviewed on an annual basis and are subject to change.

-Students studying at Diploma or above level will be able to apply for a VET FEE-HELP loan.
-Eligible students in NSW government subsidised training places studying in selected Certificate IV courses may also be able to apply for a loan.
+Students studying at Diploma or above level may be able to apply for a VET Student Loan in approved courses.

 - In addition to the Smart and Skilled student fee, concession fee or fee-for-service amount, some courses have additional costs